hanhanwu/Hanhan_Data_Science_Practice/RecommendationSystem/README.md

       * <b>3 types of recommenders in the code</b>
         * Popularity Recommender - it recommends most popular items to everyone, exactly the same items and orders
         * Collaboritive Filtering - recommend items based on ratings
+          * It can recommend similiar products based on different user ratings and your target user's ratings
+          * It can also recommend similar users based on same items rated by different users, just transpose the matrix above, which will reverse user and item
         * Rating Predition - Predict missing ratings, since each user may not rate all the items
           * When using this method, you have to use `user_id`, `item_id` as colum names, otherwise turicreate will return error.
 This is what I don't really like
           * The idea is the same as matrix factorization, and it also uses gradient descent to do optimization